GenRockeR/freeradius/README.md

 ### Technical Notes

-* We do have Cleartext-Password both in the configuration enumerated below, but it is also (currently) logged to the trace log.
-Be advised of this when distributing/debugging logs
+* The Cleartext-Password will still show in the logs.
+Be advised of this when distributing/debugging
 * Instead of removing commented out sections, they are there for reference in the configs
 * Though the python module is configured to be available for each phase (e.g. authorize, authenticate, accounting, post_auth, pre_proxy, preacct), it is not currently enabled for all (e.g. preacct, pre_proxy)
 * MAC spoofing is likely the highest risk (currently known) for this configuration, see 'Future Options' above for how this can and may be mitigated